jethrokuan/braindump/content/posts/compilers.md

 ### Recursive-Descent Parsing {#recursive-descent-parsing}

-Consists of a set of procedures,
+Consists of a set of procedures, one for each non-terminal.

 ## Tools {#tools}